 Overview of Aviation in Nepal

-Despite the challenging geographical conditions, Nepali aviation has made remarkable progress over the years.
-The country now has several airports, including the famous international airport in Nepal, Tribhuvan International Airport in Kathmandu.
-The airport connects Nepal with major cities in Asia, Europe, and the Middle East.
+Despite the challenging geographical conditions, Nepal’s aviation industry has made remarkable progress over the years.
+The country has several airports, including the famous Tribhuvan International Airport in Kathmandu, which connects Nepal with major cities in Asia, Europe, and the Middle East.

-However, the Nepali aviation sector has faced numerous challenges in recent years.
-The need for proper infrastructure, outdated technology, and inadequate maintenance facilities have posed significant difficulties for the industry.
-The recent surge in air traffic has also put pressure on the country’s airports, which are struggling to keep pace with the growing demand.
+However, the Nepali aviation sector has encountered various challenges in recent years.
+The industry requires proper infrastructure, upgraded technology, and better maintenance facilities to overcome these challenges.
+The recent surge in air traffic has put pressure on the country’s airports, which are struggling to keep up with the growing demand.

 In recent years, the Nepali government has taken steps to modernize the aviation sector and improve its infrastructure.
 The government has introduced several measures to enhance safety and security, such as investing in new equipment and technology and improving runway facilities.